 Your little girl’s doll will look swimmingly in Joan’s Mermaid Costume.
 Sequin fabric, glittery and pompom trims, plus clever patterns make short work of this imaginative costume.
 I can’t wait for you to see how to sew the fish tail!
 Blog Exclusive: Sew a matching mermaid tail for your child.
 You’ll find the free pattern in my October 10 Blog Posting.

-Watch Doll Costume Dress Up, Part One on Sewing With Nancy online.
+Watch Doll Costume Dress Up(Part One and Part Two) on Sewing With Nancy online.

 Bye for now,